Ashtanga Vinyasa Yoga in the tradition of Sri K. Pattabhi Jois

 Om Shaantih Shaantih Shaantih ||

-Drishti & bandhas
+Drishti & Bandhas

 Drishti is a soft focused gaze.
-Each posture has a particular drishti which increases concentration (dharana) and helps to withdrawal our senses (prtyahara) from outside distraction.
+Each posture has a particular drishti which increases concentration (dharana) and helps to withdrawal our senses (pratyahara) from outside distraction.
 It enhances the physical practice by directing the energy in a focused way, controls the wandering mind and directs it inwards.

 Vinyasa